 You’ll spend plenty of time hiking, swimming, fishing (or whatever is your family’s “thing”), running around, and observing nature.

-But, after a couple of days your kids may start to do the “I’m bored!” whine.
+But, after a couple of days your kids may start to do the “I’m bored!” whine (and it will be even worse if you were already thinking I hate camping!)

 Here are the best camping with kids hacks to keep everyone busy and having fun (and not missing their devices or television!):